Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-4-Week-8.md

 -------------
 **Code Change to Fix Program**

 The code changes needed to fix this is to check if brackets or paranthesis or escaped brackets are a closing pair.
 This means that the contents contained inside of brackets, paranthesis, or escaped brackets are closed.

-Specifically, a function could be added that counts the open paranthesis and closed paranthesis.
-It should count +1 everytime an opened paranthesis appears and -1 when a closed paranthesis appears.
-The output will be the content when the count starts (when count is 0).
-Everything that's one index after \ will be removed.
-If a bracket still exists, what's inside the parantheses will be outputted.
+Without the brackets, paranthesis, or escaped brackets closing the contents inside, it will affect the markdownlinks.

 --------------